stevenmiller888/mind/Readme.md

 ## Features

-- Optimized - uses a vectorized implementation to optimize computation
+- Configurable - allows you to customize the network topology
 - Pluggable - apply transforms so you can pass in diverse datasets
-- Configurable - allows you to choose the network parameters
+- Vectorized - uses a matrix implementation to process all inputs simultaneously

 ## Installation